Starting January and September 2018

 Course Location: Whittingham Road Campus

-Course Duration: Part-time 2 years 1 day a week
+Course Duration: Part-time over 2 years, one day a week

 Please note that we are currently unable to accept international students.